 This particular response by Al-Jazeera and Brotherhood leaders raises suspicions, not only about the Muslim Brotherhood's relationship with the terrorist cell but also about Qatar’s involvement in sponsoring and empowering this terrorist cell.
 According to Qatari-Leaks, Egyptian security found out that the terrorist cell in Al-Amirya had received weapons and money, transferred by a Muslim Brotherhood member in Doha, with the purpose of attacking churches during the Coptic Christian holidays and kidnap some citizens to use them, later, for bargaining with the state on releasing the imprisoned members of the group.

 Terrorist organizations, of all shades and stripes, are attacking the blind side of the globe, as brutal as the Coronavirus is doing.
 Being weak and distracted is the favor we are offering to terrorist organizations and their state sponsors to destroy the world system.
 The best response to these ruthless attacks should be accelerating the process of economic recovery and allowing daily life routines to go back to normal, as soon as possible.

 There must be a way for the efforts to fight the pandemic to succeed, without forcing prolonged periods of lockdown with no clear ending date.
-This strategy is not helping with containing the pandemic, as much as it is providing the perfect conditions, of socio-economic defeat, for terrorism to thrive on.
+This strategy is not helping with containing the pandemic, as much as it is providing the perfect conditions, for socio-economic defeat, for terrorism to thrive.